Susanne Suba

 Susanne Suba (1913–2012) was a Hungarian-born watercolorist and illustrator, active in the United States.

 Early life

-Suba was born Zsuzsaon Suba in Budapest, Hungary, on December 13, 1913, to May Edwards Suba, a pianist of Brooklyn, New York and Miklos Suba, an architect and artist.
+Suba was born Zsuzsanna Suba in Budapest, Hungary, on December 13, 1913, to May Edwards Suba, a pianist of Brooklyn, New York and Miklos Suba, an architect and artist.
 She drew from an early age, sitting beside her father as he worked.

 Some time in the early 1920s her family emigrated and settled in Brooklyn, New York; her father arrived in 1924, but her drawings show Suba herself was already there in 1922.

 She was educated at Brooklyn Friends School and the Pratt Institute.

 Career

 She worked as a freelance illustrator and commercial artist.
 As such, she painted covers and spot illustrations for The New Yorker from the 1930s onwards.
 A collection of these were published as Spots by Suba in 1944.

 She illustrated books, including an edition Henry David Thoreau’s Life Without Principle (her first book illustration), and over 25 children's books, some by her husband.
 She also wrote and illustrated books in her own name.

 She had exhibitions at the Museum of Fine Arts, Boston, Art Directors Club of New York and the Chicago equivalent, the Museum of Modern Art New York, Brooklyn Museum and several others.